JonPizza/ravenrpc/README.md

 # RavenRPC

-Crazy simple Ravencoin RPC library
+Crazy simple Ravencoin RPC library, designed to work with all versions of Ravencoin.

+*"I have seen many libraries, this one... is pretty average" - Joe*

 INSTALL: